-- Coolant levels – If coolant low, the engine has been running hot, and that’s not good.
+- Coolant levels – If the coolant is low, the engine has been running hot, and that’s not good.

-- Headlights – Low and high beam – both have to be working, you will need them.
+- Headlights – Low and high beams – both have to be working, you will need them.

 - Breaks – Test how responsive they are and listen to grinding sounds.
 Bad news!

 - Turn signals and hazard lights – Make sure they work.

 - Leaks – Check the place where the car was parked for wet spots.

 - Kilometres – Old vehicles in Canada have lots.
 Whether this is a problem depends mostly on the type of engine.
-My RAV4 has over 250,000 km at the time of writing and my next road trip will be long and rough!
+My previous Toyota RAV4 had over 250,000 km before I headed out on another road trip adventure, which ended up being long and rough!
 (I trust my Toyota!)

 - Loose belts – Check for tightness and cracks.